British Ambassador to Sweden

 Travel Advice for Sweden.
 Information, news and updates for Sweden to ensure you stay safe, avoid problems, and make informed decisions when living or traveling in Sweden.

-We also have publications for British nationals who need information about services that are not provided by the Consulate-General, but that you may find useful in specific circumstances
+We also have publications for British nationals who need information about services that are not provided by the Embassy, but that you may find useful in specific circumstances

 - Living in Sweden